MichaelAJMitchell/Ecnetica/documentation/mcq_algorithm_explantation.md

     time_taken,     # Time in seconds
     kg              # Knowledge graph instance
 )
-this prepares breakdown, applies bkt and area of affect,, fsrs
+this prepares breakdown, applies bkt and area of affect, fsrs

 ```